mandraga/solarmining/README.md

 Mining cryptos on solar pannels.
 Starting and stopping devices in regard to available power.
 The goal is to "burn" all the excess power with the miners.
-Financially it is equivalent to selling this power to the grid.
+Financially, thid is equivalent to selling this power to the grid.

 ## Context